-Wheaton Franciscan Healthcare built a new Family Care Center (FCC) that opened to the public on Monday, July 2, 2012.
-The new FCC will continue to be the teaching site for the St. Joseph Family Medicine Residency Program, a partnership with The Medical College of Wisconsin’s Department of Family and Community Medicine.
+Wheaton Franciscan Healthcare built a new Wheaton Franciscan All Saints Family Care Center (FCC) that opened to the public on Monday, July 2, 2012.
+The new FCC will continue to be the teaching site for the All Saints Family Medicine Residency Program, a partnership with The Medical College of Wisconsin’s Department of Family and Community Medicine.
 The former building at 2400 W. Villard in Milwaukee was determined to be a total loss after the area flooded on July 22, 2010.
 The new facility is located on the same campus where the hospital stood, but at a significantly higher site than the former location to prevent flooding issues in the future.
-The remaining campus will be turned into green space surrounding the new Family Care Center.
+The remaining campus will be turned into green space surrounding the new Wheaton Franciscan All Saints Family Care Center.

 “The Family Care Center has met an important need in the community with high-quality innovative family medicine for nearly four decades.
 We are thrilled to make this commitment to continue and even expand outstanding primary care services to an underserved population in an area with a shortage of primary care,” said Debra Standridge, President of Wheaton Franciscan Healthcare’s North Market.